WANGYINGYU/wangyingyu.github.io/_pages/about.md

   order: descending # can be either "ascending" or "descending"
 ---

-I am currently a Postdoctoral Research Associate at the [Robotics Institute](https://www.uts.edu.au/research/robotics-institute), [University of Technology Sydney](https://www.uts.edu.au/) (UTS).
+I am currently a Research Associate at [The University of Edinburgh](https://www.ed.ac.uk).
+Prior to this, I was a Postdoctoral Research Associate at the [Robotics Institute](https://www.uts.edu.au/research/robotics-institute), [University of Technology Sydney](https://www.uts.edu.au/) (UTS).
 I completed my PhD at UTS under the supervision of [Prof. Shoudong Huang](https://profiles.uts.edu.au/Shoudong.Huang/) and [A/Prof. Liang Zhao](https://www.research.ed.ac.uk/en/persons/liang-zhao).
 My research primarily focuses on **simultaneous localization and mapping (SLAM)**, **mapping**, and **state estimation** for autonomous robotics systems.

 I am actively seeking **academic opportunities** in SLAM and related areas.
 If you are aware of any suitable positions or would like to discuss potential collaborations, I would be very happy to hear from you.